IfeSunmola/lazy-vibes/grade-tracker/README.md

-I could have done all this with awk in less than 6 lines smh.
+I could have done all this with awk in less than 6 lines.
 Just trying to get conformable with Go's syntax.

 # Grade Tracker